-Protect your assets and provide support and financial stability for your surviving relatives with an Estate Plan.
-The Lewis & Matthews Law Firm will help you establish a will, trust and power of attorney to ensure your family is taken care of after your passing.
+Protect your assets and provide support and financial stability for your surviving relatives by hiring an experienced estate planning attorney to develop a plan for your specific situation in Denver.
+Our Estate Planning Law Firm will help you establish a will, trust and power of attorney to ensure your family is taken care of after your passing.
+We have offices in Denver and in Dillon (serving the mountain communities in Summit and Eagle Counties).

 What Is The Difference Between A Will And A Living Trust?

 One main difference between a will and a trust is that a will goes into effect only after you die, while a living trust takes effect as soon as you create it.
 A will is a document that directs who will receive your property at your death and it appoints a legal representative to carry out your wishes.
-By contrast, a trust can be used to protect and distribute property before death, at death or afterwards.
-The Lewis & Matthews Law Firm can tell you how best to use a will and a trust in your estate plan.
+By contrast, a trust can be used to protect and distribute property before death, at death, or afterwards.
+Here at Lewis & Matthews P.C. in Denver, we’d be more than happy to act as your attorney for estate planning so that you may rest easy knowing your family’s future is financially secure.

 A living trust is a written legal document through which your assets are placed into a trust for your benefit during your lifetime and then transferred to designated beneficiaries at your death by your chosen representative, called a “trustee.”